New cooperation agreement with Portugal on blue and green growth

 About the EEA and Norway Grants

 Under the EEA Agreement, Iceland, Liechtenstein and Norway are part of the European internal market.
 The EEA Agreement sets out the common goal of working together to reduce social and economic disparities in Europe and strengthen cooperation between European countries.
 Iceland, Liechtenstein and Norway contribute to this through the EEA and Norway Grants.
 For the period 2014-2021, a total contribution of EUR 2.8 billion has been agreed.
-Estonia will receive EUR 102.7 million of this total.
+Portugal will receive EUR 102.7 million of this total.